axomwebsites/axojit-js/README.md

 I am working on a full built-in gui system and I'm adding a feature to be able to script/code guis if you are a coder. even if you're not a coder, the built-in gui system has manual gui design!.

-the game engine has a built in simple customizer ai. note : it does NOT create new models, it only takes models and customize them depending on your request. for example, user : make a blue big house customizer : *takes a ready house model, resize it and changes its color to blue* here is the model. *inserts model*

 this game engine is completely made by Axom. inspired by public game engines but this one for mobile users and PC users combined